-The workshop is located at the premises of Mar Yousef Parish in Amman: here the girls learn the art of tailoring in a safe and serene space where they can socialize while developing their talents and acquiring new professional skills that will be useful to them in the future.
+The workshop is located at the premises of Mar Yousef parish in Amman: here the girls learn the art of tailoring in a safe and serene space where they can socialize while developing their talents and acquiring new professional skills useful for their future.
 In fact, the girls live in Jordan waiting for visas, often for Australia or Canada, so they can rejoin other family members or acquaintances.
 And this wait can last for years.

 Rafedìn offers them a social network, a training and work space, and a monthly reimbursement (made from sales of the products themselves) that helps them build their future.